Broken Nose Compensation | Nose Injury Claims And Payouts

 8. More Information

-Am I Eligible To Make A Broken Nose Compensation Claim?
+Can I Make A Broken Nose Compensation Claim?

-• Employers are required to take reasonable steps to ensure the safety, well-being, and health of their employees while at work.
-This duty is set down by the Health and Safety at Work etc. Act 1974
+• Employers have a legal duty to take reasonable steps to protect the safety, health, and well-being of their employees while they are at work.
+This obligation is established under the Health and Safety at Work etc. Act 1974.

-• The parties in control of public places, referred to as occupiers, owe a duty of care imposed by the Occupiers’ Liability Act 1957.
-The act requires that occupiers take practical steps to ensure the reasonable safety of those visiting their premises.
+• Those who control or manage premises, known as occupiers, owe a duty of care under the Occupiers’ Liability Act 1957.
+This requires them to take practical measures to ensure the reasonable safety of visitors to their premises.

 How Much Compensation Can I Claim?